sourcegraph/deploy-sourcegraph-digitalocean/README.md

 # Deploying Sourcegraph on DigitalOcean

-This Terraform plan creates a droplet and deploys the latest stable version of Sourcegraph server running in a Docker container with TLS using a self-signed certificate.
+This Terraform plan creates an SSH key and Droplet and deploys the latest stable version of Sourcegraph with TLS using a self-signed certificate.

 ## Prerequisites

-- Make (installed if you're macOS and Linux)
+- Make
 - [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)
 - [mkcert](https://github.com/FiloSottile/mkcert) (optional but required for self-signed cert validation)